The Long Fought Story of Transient

 And so, I rewrote it … again.

 Even at this point, Transient almost didn’t see the light of day.
 Having learned a crap ton about better writing, I wanted to apply it to a fresh manuscript.
 I had written the first few chapters of what would become Max and the Multiverse, which I viewed as a much better candidate for a debut novel.
 I shelved Transient in order to focus on a more engaging project.
-I finished Max and the Multiverse and started submitting it to literary agents.
+I finished Max and started submitting it to literary agents.

 While that simmered, I revisited the Transient manuscript and finally decided that it was good enough to see to fruition.
 I opted to self-publish, using the book as an experimental tuition.
 After all, Max was my primary focus and I considered Transient a side project.
 But, I thought it would be nice to have something to promote while Max was lingering in query hell.
 That is the one and only reason why I decided to publish Transient.
 And so, I put it through one final round of edits and started the process.